Car-free holidays in NorfolkNorfolk

 - Plusbus tickets, which provide unlimited bus travel around the town or city you’re heading for are available in Norwich and King’s Lynn.
 Ask for them on as an add-on to your train ticket for the day you arrive or leave.
 There are a number of Greater Anglia Rover tickets too that cover all the stations on particular branch lines so you can explore the Broads or have a day out from Norwich to the seaside.

-- You can take your bike on the train with you.
+- You can book your bike on the train with you.
 Alternatively, Norwich has nearly 600 rentable Beryl bikes so you can whizz around the city carbon-free.
 And companies like Broadland cycle hire will deliver bikes to the local area (in this case, between Norwich and the coast).

 - On the edge of the watery Norfolk Broads, Norwich is the only English city that’s actually inside a National Park.
 And the whole coastal county is full of lakes and rivers.
 So why not explore by boat?
 From canoe-hire by Norwich station to the King’s Lynn ferry, there are lots of water-based possibilities, getting you closer to the element that makes a Norfolk holiday special.